 Day Trading Capital

 Not every day trader is going to have the same amount of capital when starting.
-The amount of cash you have (the size of your trading capital) is going to determine the position size that you can to jump into the market with.
+The amount of cash you have (the size of your trading capital) is going to determine the position size that you can jump into the market with.

 The position size is the amount of money you trade with.